-The Doctor of Philosophy degree is designed to prepare the student for high-level research and development positions in industry and government and for the teaching profession in engineering, and is distinguished by the emphasis on research and by the incorporation of a doctoral thesis.
+The Doctor of Philosophy degree is designed to prepare the student for highlevel research and development positions in industry and government and for the teaching profession in engineering, and is distinguished by the emphasis on research and by the incorporation of a doctoral thesis.

-Students may select course work and participate in research and design projects in the following areas: computer engineering, energy systems, control theory, communications, signal/speech/image processing, electromagnetics, electronics, network theory, solid-state devices, artificial intelligence, parallel processing, optoelectronics and lasers.
+Students may select course work and participate in research and design projects in the following areas:

+- energy and power systems;

+- computers and digital systems;

+- electronics and solid state devices;

+- controls, communications, and systems;

+- electromagnetics and photonics.